kshara/Dodgson_translations/pillow_problems/README.md

-# LaTeX source files for "Pillow Problems"
+# LaTeX source files for Japanese translation of "Pillow Problems"

 ## License